building insurance for commercial and residential

 Choosing the right building insurance for commercial and residential properties requires care and expertise.

-An individual needs analysis is essential to ensure tailored coverage.
+An individual needs analysis is essential to ensure precise coverage.

-The sliding new value protection is usually the best option here, as it accounts for price increases in the construction industry.
+Dynamic replacement value insurance is usually the best option here, as it takes into account price increases in the construction industry.

-Clarify precisely which risks are covered by the chosen tariff and which additional modules, such as elemental damage insurance, are sensible for your specific situation.
+Carefully clarify which risks are covered by the chosen policy and which additional modules, such as elemental damage insurance, are sensible for your specific situation.

-Obtain several quotes and compare not only the price but also the detailed service descriptions and exclusions.
+Obtain multiple offers and compare not only the price but also the detailed service descriptions and exclusions.

-Professional advice can help avoid pitfalls and optimise your insurance coverage.
+Professional advice can help avoid pitfalls and optimize your insurance coverage.

-Do not underestimate the complexity, especially with mixed use involving different types of businesses.
+Do not underestimate the complexity, especially with mixed-use properties involving different types of businesses.

-Careful planning protects against nasty surprises and secures your existence in case of damage.
+Careful planning protects against unpleasant surprises and secures your livelihood in the event of a claim.

-nextsure is pleased to assist you in analysing your risk situation.
+nextsure is happy to assist you in analyzing your risk situation.

 FAQ